core-wg/yang-cbor/draft-ietf-core-sid.md

 Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
 When this is done during development of a new protocol document, it may be necessary to make provisional assignments.
 They may get changed, revised or withdrawn during the development of a new standard.
-These provisional assignments are marked with a status of "unstable".
+These provisional assignments are marked with a status of "unstable", so that they can be removed and the SID number possibly be reassigned for a different YANG schema name/path later during development.
 When the specification is advanced to a final document, then the assignment is marked with a status of "stable".
 During the period of development, two variants of the SID file should